 In previous years, during the 1-day Community Day event, the parade started at about 10:00 am on the Saturday and went along Marine Drive from 13th Street to 17th Street, down 17th a block to Bellevue, and then along Bellevue back to 13th Street and the entrance to Ambleside Park.

-With the Bridge Festival, the parade was on June 1st at 1 pm last year.
-It began at John Lawson Park and made its way to Ambleside Park and the festival grounds via Argyle Avenue.
-We expect 2020 details to be similar.
+In 2019, the parade began at John Lawson Park and made its way to Ambleside Park and the festival grounds via Argyle Avenue.
+As it did not occur in 2020, we expect 2021 details to be similar.

 The parade is a fairly simple event, but fun, with people from different community groups in costume giving out candy and things as they walked along the street.
 There are also a few bands, dance groups and other typical small-community-parade kinds of things.